Graylog2/graylog2-server/README.md

 ## Supported NetFlow Versions

-The plugin only supports NetFlow V5 at the moment.
+The version of the plugin now supports NetFlow V9.
+It can support IPv6 addresses without conversion and handles all of the fields from the fixed V5 format.
+In addition this plugin supports events from a CISCO ASA 5500, including firewall and routing events.
+Beware, there is significant duplication of typical syslog reporting in the v9 reporting.

 ## Installation